YaelBenShalom/Turtlebot3-SLAM-from-scratch/rigid2d/README.md

 2. Why is Vector2D a struct and Transform2D Class (refer to at least 2 specific C++ core guidelines in your answer)?

    In a struct, the members can vary independently, and they are public.
-For example, the variables x and y in the Vector2D are independent and public, so we can define and refer to them from outshde the struct, and we can change them independently of each other.
-On the other hand, the members in Transform2D are private, so we can't refer or change them from outside the class. in order to refer them, I defined x, y, and theta function to output the veriables values.
+For example, the variables x and y in the Vector2D are independent and public, so we can define and refer to them from outside the struct, and we can change them independently of each other.
+On the other hand, the members in Transform2D are private, so we can't refer or change them from outside the class. in order to refer them, I defined x, y, and theta function to output the variables values.

 3. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?